syncfusion-content/extension-docs/Extension/WPF-Extension/Add-References.md

    ![Assembly location option in Syncfusion<sup style="font-size:70%">&reg;</sup> Reference Manger](Syncfusion-Reference-Manger_images/Syncfusion-Reference-Manger-img4.png)

-   N> The GAC option will not be available when you select the WPF (.NET 8.0, .NET 7.0, and.NET 6.0) application in Visual Studio 2022.
+   N> The GAC option will not be available when you select the WPF (.NET 10.0, .NET 9.0, .NET 8.0, .NET 7.0, and.NET 6.0) application in Visual Studio 2022 and later.

    **Version:** To add the corresponding version assemblies to the project, select the build version.